wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 This release includes:

-< PLACE HOLDER TO ADD CONTENT (RENATE AND MARIELA) :) >
+* **Accessibility Fixes**: We've made significant keyboard navigation improvements to many UI pages

-In addition, we released the Tanzu Application Service to Tanzu Observability integration on June 13.
+* **Tanzu Application Service to Tanzu Observability**: We released the Tanzu Application Service to Tanzu Observability integration on June 13.
   * [Monitor Tanzu Application Service with Tanzu Observability](integrations_tas_howto.html) explains the process end to end.
   * [Tanzu Observability and TAS Troubleshooting](tas_to_troubleshooting.html) has troubleshooting steps based on what we've learned during the Beta period.

 ## 2022-22.x Release Notes